An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

 which proves \textbf{($\mathbf{1}$)} and \textbf{($\mathbf{2}$)}.
 To prove \textbf{($\mathbf{3}$)}, we first scale the random variable $x$ by $N/\mu$ to make it of a standard chi-squared distribution; this makes our computations easier, since we later need to use the closed-form expression of the probability density function of $x$.
-After the scaling, we have Therefore, Here $\mbox{\numcircledtikz{1}}$ follows from Jensen's inequality applied to the function $g(x) = x^k$ for $k > 1$ and $x>0$; the equation $\mbox{\numcircledtikz{2}}$ follows from \cref{unscaled-var}.
+After the scaling, we have Therefore, Here $\mbox{\numcircledtikz{1}}$ follows from Jensen's inequality applied to the function $g(x) = x^k$ for $k > 1$ and $x>0$; the equation $\mbox{\numcircledtikz{2}}$ follows from Equation~\ref{unscaled-var}.
 We now bound $\mbox{\numcircledtikz{A}}$ by considering the random variable in two disjoint intervals as follows.
 To bound $\mbox{\numcircledtikz{B}}$, we divide the region $\left\{ x < N/4\right\}$ into intervals of geometrically-varying lengths as follows. where the inequality follows from the worst case upper bounds for the numerator and $1 + 2^k \leq 5^k$ for $k\geq 1$ and the worst case lower bounds for the denominator over each interval $\{N/2^{j+1} \leq x < N/{2^j} \}$.
 For $a>0$ and a random variable $x \sim \chi^2_N$, we have the following cumulative distribution function: where we used the Sterling approximation of Gamma function in the second inequality.
-Substituting $a = 2^{-j}N$ and simplifying gives Substitute into \cref{D-for-B} to get where we used the condition that $N \geq 4k + 6$ in the first two inequalities.
-Next, we bound $\mbox{\numcircledtikz{C}}$. where $\mbox{\numcircledtikz{1}}$ is by invoking \cref{lovasz-vempala-thm}, which is valid by logconcavity of chi-squared distribution, and $\mbox{\numcircledtikz{2}}$ is by Jensen's inequality.
-Plugging \cref{finalboundonb} and \cref{term1-chisquared-split} into \cref{step1} gives: which is what is to be proved. \end{proof}
+Substituting $a = 2^{-j}N$ above and simplifying gives the following bound on the quantity from Inequality~\ref{D-for-B}.
+Substitute into Inequality~\ref{D-for-B} to get where we used the condition that $N \geq 4k + 6$ in the first two inequalities.
+Next, we bound $\mbox{\numcircledtikz{C}}$. where $\mbox{\numcircledtikz{1}}$ is by invoking Theorem~\ref{lovasz-vempala-thm}, which is valid by logconcavity of chi-squared distribution, and $\mbox{\numcircledtikz{2}}$ is by Jensen's inequality.
+Plugging Inequality~\ref{finalboundonb} and Inequality~\ref{term1-chisquared-split} into Equation~\ref{step1} gives: which is what is to be proved. \end{proof}